Review and Dispute Period Ends September 10, 2014

 Registration is a voluntary process, but it is required if a teaching hospital representative wants to review data reported by industry relating to financial interactions industry has had with teaching hospitals.

 Registration for physicians and teaching hospitals will be conducted in two phases for this first Open Payments reporting year.
 There is no official end date for when teaching hospitals need to finish the registration steps.
-In order to review or dispute data submitted by industry for the 2013 reporting period, teaching hospitals must be registered – and have reviewed any data reported about them – on or before August 27, 2014, the end of the initial 45-day review and dispute period.
-Please keep in mind that identity verification can take some time; CMS recommends completing the registration process as soon as possible and not waiting until the end of this initial 45-day review and dispute period.
+In order to review or dispute data submitted by industry for the 2013 reporting period, teaching hospitals must be registered – and have reviewed any data reported about them – on or before September 10, 2014, the end of the initial 45-day review and dispute period.
+Please keep in mind that identity verification can take some time; CMS recommends completing the registration process as soon as possible and not waiting until the end of this review and dispute period.

 Two Phases of Registration